Deniz Camp: Career

-In 2024, he was announced as the writer for The Ultimates, part of Marvel's new Ultimate Universe, with artist Juan Frigeri.
+The following year, 2024, he was announced as the writer The Ultimates, part of Marvel's new Ultimate Universe, with artist Juan Frigeri.
 Per Camp, "Our Ultimates is absolutely in conversation with the original Ultimates.
-In some ways it’s a response to it, in others an inversion of it. [...]
-Where that Ultimates was channeling post-9/11 paranoia, this one is addressed to that nagging sense that everything’s gone wrong somehow, that things were supposed to be better than this.
+In some ways it's a response to it, in others an inversion of it. [...]
+Where that Ultimates was channeling post-9/11 paranoia, this one is addressed to that nagging sense that everything's gone wrong somehow, that things were supposed to be better than this.
 In that way the two Ultimates will feel very different, but I think (hope) ours is true to the spirit and the ambition of the original."
 As part of the book, Camp introduced a new version of Hawkeye, Charli Ramsey, who was Indigenous American (specifically Oglala Lakota), as well as two-spirit and non-binary.
 Camp went on to write the one-shot Ultimate Universe: One Year In.

 In October 2024, it was confirmed that he would be the writer for Absolute Martian Manhunter, a part of DC's Absolute Universe, with artist Javier Rodriguez.
+It was announced as a six-issue limited series but was extended to twelve issues after its initial success.

-In New York Comic Con 2025, it was announced that he would write Bleeding Hearts as part of a new line of DC Vertigo series, with Stipan Morian as artist, as well as a series for DC's Next Level initiative, both in 2026.
+Staying at DC but working on the relaunch of DC Vertigo, it was announced at New York Comic Con 2025 that he would write Bleeding Hearts as part of a new line of series, with Stipan Morian as artist, as well as a series for DC's Next Level initiative, both in 2026.